jfhbrook/public/README.md

 This project contains my masters thesis.
 It is licensed under the Community Research and Academic Programming License v0 Beta 0.

-### db_hooks

-This is the toolset I made for myself to manage database stuff on my personal machines.
-It's currently not in use as it hasn't kept up with my tooling, but will probably be dusted off in the future.
-It is licensed under an Apache v2.0 license.

 ### fortune-mod

 This is a collection of (small, but hopefully will grow) fortune files.
 I